 Aged care sector employment checks

-You need an appropriate screening check to work for an aged-care employer that is funded by the Commonwealth.
+You need an appropriate screening check to work for an aged-care employer that's commonwealth funded.

 • a valid national police certificate that does not show that the person has a conviction for murder, sexual assault or any other form of assault where a term of imprisonment was imposed